HWSec-CSIC/se-pq/README.md

 <img src="img/ZCU104_Pinout.png" width="1000">

+Of course.
+This is the final and most important step for usability.

+Here is the updated "I2C (MCU flavour)" section for your `README.md`.
+It integrates the SCP-03 information directly into the existing structure, keeping it brief and focused on configuration and usage as requested.

 ### I2C (MCU flavour)

 The **I2C Slave Interface** enables communication between a master device (such as a **Raspberry Pi 4B**) and the SE-QUBIP platform, allowing for read and write operations with the cryptographic IP cores.
 It supports several key features including glitch filtering and dynamic configuration.